LeadWoods0902/DandD_Nightmare_Plague/Trailblazer.md

 You are tireless in your pursuit of prey.

 You have advantage on Wisdom (Survival) checks to track creatures.
 Additionally, you can move through non-magical difficult terrain without expending extra movement.
 ##### Level 11: Rapid Strikes
 Your momentum in combat allows you to strike quickly and effectively.

 When you take the Attack action, you can make one additional attack as a bonus action.
 ##### Level 15: Unstoppable
 Your stamina and determination make you unstoppable.

 You gain immunity to the exhausted condition, and your movement speed increases by an additional 10 feet (total of 20 feet increase).
 #### Pack Predator
 Pack Predators excel in coordination and teamwork, enhancing the abilities of their allies and working efficiently in groups.
 ##### Level 3: Coordinated Attack
 You and your allies work seamlessly together.

 When you hit a creature with an attack, an ally within 5 feet of the creature can use their reaction to make a melee attack against the same creature.
+##### Level 3: Pack Tactics
+You gain bonuses when working alongside your allies.

+You have advantage on attack rolls against a creature if at least one of your allies is within 5 feet of the creature and the ally isn't incapacitated.
 ##### Level 7: Shared Tactics
 Your tactical acumen benefits your entire group.

 Allies within 30 feet of you gain advantage on attack rolls against creatures you have attacked this turn.
 ##### Level 11: Protective Formation
 You are adept at protecting your allies in combat.

 When an ally within 5 feet of you is attacked, you can use your reaction to impose disadvantage on the attack roll.
 ##### Level 15: Pack Leader
 Your leadership inspires your allies to greater feats.